 - NATaT supports the U.S. Department of Transportation's (USDOT's) Off-System Bridge program, which funds state and local bridges that are not on the Federal-aid Highway system.
 However, many of the nation's "bridges" that need repair and replacement are not eligible because they do not meet the federal definition of a bridge.
 Federal regulations define a bridge as a structure having a span greater than 20 feet (23 CFR 661.17(a)(1)).
-NATaT supports a carve-out of the off-system bridge program to include structures that are 10 to 20 feet, which states must distribute through a competitive process. - In future authorization bills, NATaT wants to ensure that any effort to impose vehicle miles traveled fees considers the limited transportation options for rural residents and the resulting need to use their vehicles to access work and daily services. - NATaT supports federal efforts to invest in electric vehicle (EV) infrastructure.
+NATaT supports increased funds for the federal bridge program and a carve-out of the off-system bridge program to include non-state structures less than 20 feet, which states must distribute through a competitive process. - In future authorization bills, NATaT wants to ensure that any effort to impose vehicle miles traveled fees considers the limited transportation options for rural residents and the resulting need to use their vehicles to access work and daily services. - NATaT supports federal efforts to invest in electric vehicle (EV) infrastructure.
 However, we are concerned about the lack of access to this infrastructure in our more rural areas.
-As such, NATaT supports Congressional and Administration efforts to ensure funding for EV infrastructure is available to rural communities. - NATaT opposes efforts to increase the national truck weight limit on the federal highway system, and efforts to allow longer, wider double- and triple-trailer trucks on federal highways. - NATaT encourages the USDOT to prioritize funding projects in rural areas.
+NATaT also supports Congressional and Administration efforts to ensure funding for safe deployment of EV infrastructure. - NATaT opposes efforts to increase the national truck weight limit on the federal highway system, and efforts to allow longer, wider double- and triple-trailer trucks on federal highways. - NATaT encourages the USDOT to prioritize funding projects in rural areas.
 NATaT also wants to ensure that DOT understands the reality of the current "rural" definition, which is an area that is outside an urbanized area with a population of less than 200,000.
-To our nation's towns and townships, 200,000 is not "rural." - NATaT supports efforts to increase the federal volunteer driver mileage reimbursement (14¢/mile) to equal the federal business driver mileage reimbursement (65.5¢/mile).
+To our nation's towns and townships, 200,000 is not "rural." - NATaT supports the Rebuilding Rural Roads Act and Protecting Infrastructure Investments for Rural America Act that address DOT's definition of "rural" in the Rural Surface Transportation Grant Program. - NATaT supports efforts to increase the federal volunteer driver mileage reimbursement (14¢/mile) to equal the federal business driver mileage reimbursement (67¢/mile).